Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Eigenvalues of the differential equations governing gravitational perturbations of Schwarzschild and Kerr black holes

-Given in Table~\ref{Schwarzschild QNMs} are QNMs produced by gravitational perturbations of a Schwarzschild BH (same as the spinless Kerr BH).
-We compare the values obtained using the PINN approach (i.e. supervised and unsupervised PINNs) with those from CFM~\cite{leaver1985analytic}.
-With the \emph{unsupervised} PINNs used in our previous work~\cite{PhysRevD.106.124047}, we obtained QNMs consistent with CFM only so far as the fundamental mode values.
-On the other hand, with the supervised PINNs it is possible to go further and compute QNM overtones and obtain a wider range of accurately determined values.
-Fig.~\ref{Schwarzschild QNM image} illustrates the improved performance of supervised (data-dependent) learning compared to unsupervised (data-independent) learning.
-However, as was previously noted, the errors given in the parentheses increase with the overtone numbers because of the transfer of the numerical errors from the training datasets effecting the accuracy with which the QNM eigenfunctions are approximated.
-Nevertheless, the ability of PINNs to identify the overtones is demonstrated for the first time, justifying their use as complete, self-contained numerical solvers to swiftly and accurately solve differential equations.
+Given in Tab.~\ref{Kerr overtones a = 0.0} are the spin sequences of the Teukolsky equations, Eq.~(\ref{modified Teukolsky equation}), in the Schwarzschild limit (as stated previously, this is not an equivalent problem to the Regge-Wheeler equation, Eq.~(\ref{Regge-Wheeler equation})).
+We compare the values obtained using the PINN approach (i.e. supervised and unsupervised PINNs) with those from the CFM~\cite{leaver1985analytic}.
+Within our PINN code, we could conveniently utilize the \texttt{qnm} Python open-source library \cite{Stein:2019mop} to provide us with a cache of low-lying spin sequences (generated using Leaver's approach) to use as reference values to determine the accuracy of the PINN computations.
+The percentage errors in all tables' parentheses reflect the deviations from these references.
+Our previous work in Ref.~\cite{PhysRevD.106.124047} used unsupervised PINNs to compute only the fundamental mode QNM frequencies.
+In this work, we find that with the supervised PINNs, it is possible to go further and compute QNM overtones and obtain a broader range of accurately determined values.
+However, as previously noted (and illustrated in Fig.~\ref{residuals}), the errors in the parentheses increase with $n$.
+Nonetheless, the ability of PINNs to identify the overtones is striking, albeit only up to about the $n = 3$ limit set by the quality of the dataset used here for demonstration purposes.